ECLIPSE-FIC/ECLIPSE-FIC/Eclipse x FIC Rules.md

 - If a team cannot decide on a single recipient for a direct invitation, the Organizer will select the recipient.

 3.4. **Teammate Selection:** Direct invite recipients can choose a teammate who automatically bypasses the Qualification Stage, provided the selected teammate has not already participated in the current season's Qualification Stage.
 The deadline to select a teammate is the same as the Qualification Stage deadline.

+> For example, a team of two participants is invited, one of them refused the invitation.
+Another team member now has the right to choose another teammate who will pass the qualification stage.

 ## 4. Seeding and Matchups